tokland/antlr4ts-adt/README.md

 ## Requirements

-The ANTLR4 grammar must have:
+The package uses an opinionated approach that does not cover all use cases.
+To use it, your ANTLR4 grammar must have:

 0. A `start` rule referencing a single rule.
-1. Named labels (` NODE # ThisIsALabel`) that will be used as the `type` property of the discriminated tagged union.
+1. Named labels (` NODE # ThisIsALabel`) that will be used as the `{ type: "ThisIsALabel` }` property of the discriminated tagged union.
 2. Inner labels (`mylabel=NODE`) that will be used as properties of that particular node type.

 ## Example